 - AIHW.
 (2017).
 National Drug Strategy Household Survey (NDSHS) 2016 – key findings.
 Retrieved from www.aihw.gov.au.

-If you feel that stress is impacting on your ability to enjoy life, a Life Psychologist may be able to help.
+If you are struggling with addictions, a Life Psychologist may be able to help.

-- Life Psychologists are highly trained and qualified professionals, skilled in providing effective interventions for a range of mental health concerns, including stress.
+- Life Psychologists are highly trained and qualified professionals, skilled in providing effective interventions for a range of mental health concerns, including addictions.

-- A Life Psychologist can help you to identify and address factors that might be contributing to your stress and the most effective ways to address stress using techniques based on best available research.
+- A Life Psychologist can help you to identify and address factors that might be contributing to your addiction and the most effective ways to address addiction using techniques based on best available research.